top of page

 Evaluations: Throughout our programing we utilize multiple evaluations tools to assure that we are providing the best training and social emotional opportunities to each participant.
-Our main evaluation results come from a survey tool created by the National Research Center (NRC) for the Colorado Alliance for Creative Youth Development.
+Our main evaluation results come from a survey tool created by the Corona Insights for the Colorado Alliance for Creative Youth Development.
 All Arts Street participants complete this survey at the end of programming, and it is submitted anonymously.
-In addition, we measure long-term impact at 3-months and 1-year post program completion, around education and employment outcomes.
+In addition, we measure long-term impact at 3-months post program completion, around education and employment outcomes.

 However, we believe our biggest impact can’t be measured with statistics but is from the words of some of our participants.